rafael2k/ppkb-layouts/README.md

 Changing the scan codes the kernel driver sends is simple.
 The full driver is located in `drivers/input/keyboard/pinephone-keyboard.c` of the kernel repository.
 There are two separate sets of key definitions, one for the driver-based Fn level and one for the regular level.
 The two numbers are the key’s position in the keyboard matrix, followed by the scan code you want it to send.
 As Megi linked in the default userspace driver keymap, you can find their aliases at [https://elixir.bootlin.com/linux/latest/source/include/uapi/linux/input-event-codes.h#L76](https://elixir.bootlin.com/linux/latest/source/include/uapi/linux/input-event-codes.h#L76).
 Use any that starts with KEY.

-To add an Fn level to more keys, simply copy its definition from the normal level over to the Fn level and give it a different scan code.
-Note that the Fn key must always have Fn mapped to it on both levels if using a driver-based Fn level.
-If the Fn level of Fn were to be mapped to a different scan code, the active Fn mode would be stuck indefinitely.
-Pressing Fn activates the Fn layer, changing the scan codes *all* keys send to instead send the ones separately defined for the Fn layer.
-If there is no longer an Fn scan code to release and therefore end the Fn layer functionality, there is no way to exit the Fn layer.
-The drivers should just send release signals for all keys when the Fn layer gets activated or deactivated or something to avoid this, but unfortunately they don’t.
-The regular modifier keys like shift also have to stay the same in the Fn layer if they are to be used there.
+To add an Fn level to more keys, simply copy its coordinates from the normal level over to the Fn level and give it a different scan code.
+Don’t forget to also add the `PPKB_ROWS +`.

 Alternatively you can remove the driver-based Fn layer altogether by simply removing the Fn keymap and all lines of code that mention the Fn layer, as is done in the `*-improved` kernel drivers in this repository.
 This has the advantage of removing the bug of keys getting stuck if Fn is not released last, which has the same cause as why Fn must be Fn in the Fn layer as described in the last paragraph.

-For mirrored layouts that use two instances of Fn, it might also be possible to assign the Fn scan code to two keys if the functionality is tied to the scan code and not to the key itself as it is in the userspace driver.
-It might work here since the Fn layer toggling in the Fn layer itself is also dependent solely on the presence of the Fn scan code.
-But I haven’t tested this yet because I’ve already spent way too much time on this and currently using the driver’s Fn layer is suboptimal anyway.
-I don’t use it.
+The scan code for Fn can be assigned to any key, including multiple keys at the same time.
+These keys will then activate the second set of scan codes also defined in the kernel driver.

 Of the scan codes for F13-F24, only F19 and F24 can be mapped to something in xkb as the others will always be overridden with stuff like media keys as these scan codes are also commonly used on extra laptop keys.
 If you use GUIs, you therefore likely don’t want to use the scan codes for F13-F18 and F20-F23.